 The events leading to the formation of SAVN involved the death of a baby from pertussis.
-According to its own self-description, SAVN was set up in 2009 gent accounts by SAVNers, Dorey and others.14 Suffice it to say that some people believed Dorey behaved badly and this was the trigger or rationale for initiating a campaign to destroy the AVN.
+According to its own self-description, SAVN was set up in 2009

 ... when Australian Vaccination Network (AVN) supporters harassed a grieving family and AVN President Ms Meryl Dorey demanded the baby's medical records from the Health Service ...
 13